armanTakmazyan/TuffScript/packages/tuffscript-brainfuck-interpreter/README.md

     `++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.`

+3. To transpile the interpreter to Node.js, run the following command:
+    `yarn build`

 ### Limitations

 Currently, the interpreter has some limitations due to recursion usage.
 TuffScript under the hood does not optimize recursion, which may affect performance and stack size for complex Brainfuck programs.